Creating Tools

 When a tool is detected, the chat buffer sends any output to the agents/init.lua

 file (I will commonly refer to that as the "agent file" throughout this document).
-The agent file then parses the output into XML, identifying the tool and duly executing it.
+The agent file then parses the response from the LLM, identifying the tool and duly executing it.

 There are two types of tools that CodeCompanion can leverage: